micrology/prsm/doc/help/docs/Drawing.md

 ---
 # Drawing Mode

-Switching 'Show drawing layer' ON reveals a group of buttons on the left that enables you to draw shapes, write text, and import images onto the network background.
+Switching 'Switch drawing layer' ON reveals a group of buttons on the left that enables you to draw shapes, write text, and import images onto the network background.

 ![Drawing layer](/images/drawingLayer.png)